 "This GOES West water vapor imagery shows an area of low pressure spinning toward the West Coast today, February 3, 2017.According to the National Weather Service, this upper-level low over the Eastern Pacific will slowly weaken and move onshore over the Pacific Northwest throughout the day, bringing a plume of moisture into Central and Northern California, and across much of the Northwest into the weekend.
 Coastal areas will have rain, possibly heavy at times, while areas of higher terrain will see a wintry mix of snow, rain, and ice.
 Snow will spread eastward into the Northern Rockies by this evening and into the adjacent Northern Plains by Saturday.

 Water vapor imagery, which is useful for both determining locations of moisture and atmospheric circulations, is created using wavelengths of light sensitive to the content of water vapor in the atmosphere.
 Bright and colored areas indicate high water vapor (moisture) content (colored and white areas indicate the presence of both high moisture content and/or ice crystals).
 Black and brown areas indicate little or no moisture present."

-To learn more about other high-impact weather events occurring across the Central and Eastern Pacific Ocean, be sure to click here!
+To learn more about other high-impact winter weather events occurring around the world, be sure to click here!

 ©2017 Meteorologist Jordan Rabinowitz